xavier/european_vat/README.md

 # EuropeanVat

-European Union VAT number utilities for Elixir.
+European Union VAT utilities for Elixir.

 This library contains functions to:

-* sanitize VAT numbers
+* sanitize European VAT numbers
 * check if VAT must be charged for a given transaction
 * check the validity of a VAT number using the [VIES web service](http://ec.europa.eu/taxation_customs/vies/faq.html)
+* obtain up-to-date VAT rates for all EU countries

-This library was inspired by the [eurovat](https://github.com/phusion/eurovat) gem.
+This library was inspired by the [eurovat](https://github.com/phusion/eurovat) gem but includes additional features.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+The package can be installed via Hex as:

   1. Add european_vat to your list of dependencies in `mix.exs`: